awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/SubscriptionFilters.md

    ```
    aws iam create-role --role-name CWLtoKinesisRole --assume-role-policy-document file://~/TrustPolicyForCWL.json
    ```

-The following is an example of the output:
+   The following is an example of the output\.

    ```
    {